 The button will start the idea development process.
 Your computer will then facilitate your thinking through a series of prompts.

 The first thing you will be asked to do is to describe what you want to think about by giving the topic a short title.

 Click on the light bulb icon to reveal a tip on what to do.

 Click the pencil icon to edit your thoughts.

-In the quick mode you will be given a Random Word to prompt a change in direction.
+5 Mins will short cut the process to the Random Word technique only to prompt a change in direction.